 Moringa oleifera, also commonly known as the drumstick tree or the miracle tree, has been turning heads for many years overseas and is finally making an impression in the U.S. Over 300 clinical studies have been conducted, finding that it helps alleviate symptoms in a wide variety of diseases, illnesses and ailments.

-Moreover, the moringa tree contains over 40 antioxidants, 90 nutrients and 40 anti-inflammatory agents, according to Green Virgin Products, in addition to a host of vitamins and minerals.
+Moreover, the moringa tree contains over 40 antioxidants, 90 nutrients and 18 amino acids, according to Green Virgin Products, in addition to a host of vitamins and minerals.
 The array of antioxidants helps prevent damage skin cells (free radicals) from aging the body by hunting them down and eradicating them.
 The nutrients help sustain the production of new collagen and skin cells as well as elastin, the building blocks of youthful skin.
 The oil, also called ben oil, helps the skin rejuvenate and improves the cellular renewal process.